nejla-kucuk/nejla-kucuk/README.md

 <h1 align="center"> Hi! 👋 </h1>
-<h3 align="justify">I’m software developer with more than three years experince working with Java, Spring Framework, C# and .NET.
+<h3 align="justify">I’m software developer with more than two years experince working with Java, Spring Framework, C# and .NET.
 I'm an experienced in Web Development.
 I'm currently improving myself in the frontend field.
 I prioritize collaboration and efficiency within the team.
 My aim is to contribute to the success of projects by providing expertise in full-stack technologies. </h3>